27 Mar

 Who to call during a HDB power trip?

-During a HDB power trip, you need to call the our Lito Electrical Service Singapore power hotline or for immediate assistance.
+During a HDB power trip, you need to call our Lito Electrical Service Singapore power hotline or for immediate assistance.

 This service is specifically tailored to address power failure issues in HDB flats and can provide guidance on how to safely manage your circuit breaker during a power surge caused by overloaded circuits or damaged insulation.
 The team behind the hotline is knowledgeable about both miniature circuit breakers and residual current circuit breakers, and can help you identify which one has tripped.
 They are backed by the Energy Market Authority and are equipped to deal with the unique electrical issues of residential premises.